meadsteve/meadsteve.github.io/_knowledgebase/docker.md

 docker stuff

 ## Python
-Apline might not be the best choice for Python.
+Alpine might not be the best choice for Python.
 Potentially slower and
 bigger: https://pythonspeed.com/articles/alpine-docker-python/.